Detailed Explanation of Component Decorator Identifiers

 a: boolean;

-@property({ type: String, hidden: "!data.a" })//Put the conditional expression!data.a in the string.
-If a is true (checked in the IDE), then!data.a returns false.
-At this time, the hidden property indicates display.
+@property({ type: String, hidden: "!data.a" })// The conditional expression !data.a is placed in a string.
+If 'a' is true (checked in IDE), !data.a returns false, meaning the 'hidden' property indicates 'show'.

 hide: string = "";